ajh/safit/README.md

 this will send a notification when the `/bin/sleep` command is finished.

+# Config

+Growl should work without any configuration if running on the mac with growl installed.

+For sending growl notifications to a mac from a remote host, some configuration is required.
+This can be done with a `~/.safitrc` file which is in yaml format.
+Here's an example

+    # in ~/.safitrc
+    gntp:
+      host: 'your_host_name'
+      passwd: 'your_growl_password'

 # TODO

 * Get remote growling working, with configs